Picking up the baton passed by her father, Jean de Castro is steering engineering firm ESCA through stormy waters in the Philippines

 “When I took on a bigger role as CEO that’s when I said I had to put my full focus on the company,” de Castro adds.

 As CEO of ESCA, de Castro leads operations, business development and administration duties.
-Last June, she was appointed the first-ever female chair of the Urban Land Institute (ULI) Philippines.
+She is currently a member of the highly acclaimed PropertyGuru Philippines Property Awards judging panel.
+Last June 2020, she was also appointed the first-ever female chair of the Urban Land Institute (ULI) Philippines.
 ULI is one of the world’s oldest and largest networks of cross-disciplinary real estate and land use experts.

 You’re the first female chair of ULI Philippines.
 How are opportunities for women changing in the real estate industry?
 What are the challenges?